 At the time, Stigler recalled his commanding officer’s order: “You follow the rules of war for you — not your enemy.
 You fight by rules to keep your humanity.”

 But Stigler acted on the advice he recalled from a better angel, his commanding officer during the North Africa campaign.
 Gustav Rödel told him then, “If I ever see or hear of you shooting at a man in a parachute, I will shoot you myself.”
-Stigler would later recall of Charlie Brown’s plane and crew, “To me, it was just like they were in a parachute.
+Stigler would later recall of Charlie Brown’s plane was “the most heavily damaged aircraft I ever saw that was still flying.”
+Of the B-17 crew, he said: “I cannot kill these half-dead people.
+To me, it was just like they were in a parachute.
 I saw them, and I couldn’t shoot them down.”

-After the War concluded, Charlie Brown returned to his home in West Virginia, finished college, and returned to Air Force service for two more decades.
+After the war concluded, Brown returned to his home in West Virginia, finished college, and returned to Air Force service for two more decades.
 He would later become a Foreign Service Officer until his retirement when he and his wife Jackie moved to Florida.
 But he never forgot the German who spared his life.

 In 1986, then-retired Lt.
-Col. Brown was a guest speaker at a “Gathering of the Eagles” pilot reunion event, at the Air Command and Staff College, Maxwell Air Force Base, Alabama.
+Col. Brown was a guest speaker at a “Gathering of the Eagles” pilot reunion event at the Air Command and Staff College, Maxwell Air Force Base, Alabama.
 When asked about his most memorable career moment, he related the story of being spared by that German Me 109 fighter pilot.

 It was then that Charlie made it his life’s mission to find that pilot.
-But after four years of searching, and culminating with his review of West German air force records, he came up with little that might help identify that Luftwaffe pilot.
+But after four years of searching, culminating with his review of West German air force records, he came up with little that might help identify that Luftwaffe pilot.
 As a last measure, Charlie wrote an open letter to a German newsletter for former Luftwaffe pilots.

-Three months later he received a response: “Dear Charles, All these years I wondered what happened to the B-17, did she make it or not?”
+Three months later, he received a response: “Dear Charles, All these years I wondered what happened to the B-17, did she make it or not?”
 The pilot confirmed, “I was the one.”
 In a phone call, Stigler, who had moved to Canada after the war, described all the details of that day to Charlie — the location and damage to the B-17, how he provided safe escort to the coast, and his salute before departing.
 “My God, it’s you!”
 Brown exclaimed, adding later in a letter to Stigler, “To say THANK YOU, THANK YOU, THANK YOU on behalf of my surviving crew members and their families appears totally inadequate.”

-For his part, in 1993 Stigler received the “Star of Peace” awarded by the Combatants Federation of Europe.
+For his part, in 1993, Stigler received the “Star of Peace” awarded by the Combatants Federation of Europe.

-After years of advocacy by Brown, in 2008, each of his crew members was awarded personally or posthumously, Silver Stars.
+After years of advocacy by Brown, in 2008, each of his crew members was awarded, personally or posthumously, Silver Stars.
 For his part, Charlie received the Air Force Cross just before his death that year.
-Charlie and Franz died just months apart: Brown was 87, and Stigler was 92.
+Charlie and Franz died just months apart.
+Brown was 87, and Stigler was 92.

 Charlie’s waist gunner, Lloyd Jennings, was the last surviving crew member.
 He died in 2016.